 Photography for me is a tool to dig deep and promote change.
 It is my way to explore humans, listen to them and tell their stories.
 Listening with my eyes is the essence of my work and it means engaging with my subjects and unveil something truthful about them.

+In 2013 I was guest lecturer at Harrington College of Design, Chicago, IL.
 Some of my clients include Thomson Reuters Foundation, Westminster University, The Evening Standard, Magic Me charity, BBC Children in Need, Forward UK and many others.

 Prizes and exhibitions: 2011 Shortlisted at Peaches & Cream II 2011 Exhibition of selected work at Dreamspace gallery, London, UK 2012 Shortlisted at London Festival of Photography Prize 2012 Exhibition of Missing Generation (Romania) at Fitzrovia community centre, London, UK 2012 Shortlisted at Kuala Lumpur International Photo award 2012 Exhibition of "FGM and Child Marriage in Tanzania" at the House of Parliament for the launch of "Childhood Lost" 2019 Exhibition of "FGM and Child Marriage in Tanzania" as part of Marginal at Re-centre gallery, London, UK 2020 Generation Mobile curated and featured on Curated by Ran Studio